- Name: David Robert Grimes

 Hi!
 I’m David Robert Grimes, and I’m a physicist by training.
-I mainly work in cancer research, where I’m especially interested in tumour hypoxia, and improving our understanding of how oxygen drives tumour evolution and treatment response.
+I mainly work in cancer research, where I’m especially interested in tumor hypoxia, and improving our understanding of how oxygen drives tumor evolution and treatment response.
 I’m also an author and science writer, and my other research interests include meta-research, public understanding of science, and understanding why conspiracy theories and pseudoscience spread.

 What’s your backstory and how did you come up with the idea?

 As I tend to jump between different ideas, I’m not sure I have a very consistent back story!
 Like most scientists, I love a good puzzle, and there is a real pleasure in delving into a mystery to try and solve a little part of it, or to make discoveries that might signal the way for others to explore further.

 Ideas come constantly, and then you just subject them to a little probing – the weaker ones you reject, but the stronger ones I try and plant in my mind, to see if they’ll grow.
 Sometimes inspiration comes from an unlikely source, or in a context completely alien to what one might expect: one of my works on modeling conspiracy theories came from playing with a weird thought; what IF scientists decided they wanted to cover something up?
 How would they go about it, and what would happen?
 Taking that devil’s advocate approach to the question, I found it was highly unlikely big conspiracies could endure.

 Other times, ideas can even arise from off-hand remarks – when I started in cancer research, I jokingly complained to a colleague that cancer would be much easier to cure if all tumors were spherical.
 That offhand comment led to her telling me about tumor spheroids, which grow in an approximately spherical manner.
 But crucially, we found their oxygen dynamics were the ideal test-bed for some of our ideas, and they became a really important part of our work.